Warsaw Courthouse Square Historic District: History

 Warsaw was named after the capital of Poland, the homeland of the county's namesake, Thaddeus Kosciusko.
 Beginning in 1834, settlers arrived, a blacksmith shop and several dwellings were built.
 A year after being platted it was chosen as the county seat.
 In 1854 Pittsburgh, Fort Wayne and Chicago Railway came to town and growth began.

 The Kosciusko County Jail was designed by George O. Garnsey and built by Richard Epperson in 1870, the Gothic Revival fortress-like jail is an intimidating sight.
 The Opera House was constructed in 1874 after a fire destroyed an earlier hall.
 This three-story brick building contained seating for 1,500 people.
 The former Odd Fellows Building dates from 1872.
 With more rail lines, canneries, flour mills, ice making and farm implements factories developed.
 In 1916 the Widaman-McDonald Building was built and housed a 500-seat Centennial Theatre.

 Prosperity continued into the twentieth century.
-Early in the century, the Winona Interurban began operation, enabling people in the outlying areas to get to Warsaw quickly and inexpensively.
+Early in the century, the Winona Interurban Railway began operation, enabling people in the outlying areas to get to Warsaw quickly and inexpensively.
 A number of commercial buildings were constructed during this period including the Widaman-McDonald Building, the Eagles Lodge and two buildings on Center Street.
 The district's most impressive 20th century building is the Post Office designed by the Office of the Supervising Architect under James A. Wetmore in 1931.